openSUSE/packaging_rake_tasks/README.md

 are sent to a remote git repository.
 Its main intention is to ensure that all changes are tracked before making a package.

-Note: The check is skipped when environment variable `CHECK_COMMITTED` is set to `0`.
+Note: It is possible to skip the check for modified files by setting the environment variable `CHECK_MODIFIED` is set to `0`.

 ### check:doc
 Checks if code documentation contains issues.
 It also checks if documentation level